-Amy and her team of two others plan and coordinate all company marketing from online to offline communications to events and proposal writing.
+Amy and her team of three plan and coordinate all company marketing from online to offline communications to events and proposal writing.

 As well as planning and coordinating business development activity for both commercial and private clients, Amy's team efficiently organise networking events, conferences, and the like, both on a large and smaller scale across South and West Wales.